chutrunganh/Stock-Trading-Platform/README.md

   <img src="docs/images/QodanaResult.png" alt="Code review" style="max-width: 60%; height: auto;">
 </div>

-All warning at `Critical`, `High` level have been fixed.
-There are still some `Medium` level warnings left we can not fix yet due to time constraints.
+All warnings at `Critical`, `High` level have been fixed.
+There are still some `Medium` level warnings left we cannot fix yet due to time constraints.

 ## Code penetration testing with OWASP ZAP